hezmondo/MicroJinn/mjinn README and start guide.md

-### basic start up guide for installing mjinn - last updated 16 Feb 2021
+### basic start up guide for installing lulu - last updated 8 May 2021

 ### install mysql server and mysql workbench using the mysql server and workbench installation guide

-**Now install Python 3.7, 3.8 or 3.9 (already in Linux).
-Easy and quick to install in Windows - https://www.python.org/downloads/**
+**Now install Python 3.9.4 (already in Linux) and pip.

+**Easy and quick to install in Windows - https://www.python.org/downloads/**

+remember to tick for all users and for pip

+**In Linux, you may need to install pip3**

+	sudo apt install python3-pip

 It is then very easy (10 minutes) to install flask and other dependencies using a terminal in Linux or Powershell in Windows:

-**In Linux, simplest may be to install pip3**

-	sudo apt install python3-pip

-and then use pip3 to install these dependencies:
+first save these dependencies as lulu_dependencies.txt:

-	pip3 install flask
+flask

-	pip3 install flask-sqlalchemy
+flask-sqlalchemy

-	pip3 install flask-migrate
+flask-migrate

-	pip3 install flask-login
+flask-login

-	pip3 install flask-mail
+flask-mail

-	pip3 install flask-pymysql
+flask-pymysql

-	pip3 install flask-bootstrap
+flask-bootstrap

-	pip3 install flask-wtf
+flask-wtf

-	pip3 install email_validator
+email_validator

-	pip3 install PyJWT (requirements already satisfied)
+PyJWT

-	pip3 install cryptography
+cryptography

-	pip3 install xhtml2pdf
+xhtml2pdf

-    pip3 install flask-table
+flask-table

-    pip3 install flask-caching
+flask-caching

-**In Windows, pip is already installed, so just do the same pip installs as above but use pip instead of pip3**

-### Now download the mjinn code from the github repo, maintaining the directory structure.
+### Now download the lulu code from the github repo, maintaining the directory structure.

 ### Edit the file named samplemyconfig.py to insert your mysql user name and password details, then rename as myconfig.py